juanigarciadev/script/README.md

 ## Project description:

-</script> was born from the growth of the world of programming, seeking to be a competent online learning academy both in level and in prices.
+DevBoost was born from the growth of the world of programming, seeking to be a competent online learning academy both in level and in prices.
 The project has a functional purchasing system with stock subtraction in real time.

 <p align="center">
 ══════════════════════════════════════════════════════